seemoo-lab/AirGuard/privacy-policy/en.md

 * Optional feedback
   * If you have found a device which tracks you you can tell us where

+## Data access

+The app accesses your location data (if consent is given) through the Android location services.
+Furthermore, we use the Bluetooth Android API to scan for nearby devices.
+We filter our scans so we only find those Bluetooth devices that are sending AirTag / Find My messages.

-## Data storage
+## Data storage and usage
 We store our study data on a server hosted at the Technical University of Darmstadt.
 Only the two responsible persons have access to it.

-The data on your device is not visible to other apps.
+The data on your device is not accessible to other apps.

 ## Purpose of usage
 The data on your device is necessary for the app to work.

 The data on the server is only for voluntary participation in our study.

+## Sharing of user data
+Identifiable user data is not shared with ourselves and not with any thrid party.

+Anonymized user data gathered during our study can be published in an aggregated form.
+This data does not allow to  identify any user.

 ## Duration of storage